fazcorp/sotc.templates/README.md

 - i can't take requests for specific characters; that's a seperate thing that i'm going to end up offering seperately
 - requests probably won't be done immediately or even soon after requests, i tend to wait for motivation or periods of time i have nothing to do LOL

-#guide
+# guide
 - **[E]** - replace these *along with the brackets* with an emoji of your choice!
-- - **[NUMBER]X DIVIDERS** - a lot of users use emoji dividers, this tells you how many are "supposed" to be used (as in: the format was created with that many)
+- **[NUMBER] DIVIDERS** - a lot of users use emoji dividers, this tells you how many are "supposed" to be used (as in: the format was created with that many)

 there's no need to download anything, clicking on the respective files will open a tab where you are able to copy and paste.